The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Introduction

-For (i), the difficulty here is the new scaling with the second-order term as well as the lack of finite speed of propagation, in contrast to the first-order case.
-We resolve this difficulty by using the tool developed in \cite{ishii_vanishing_2017-1, ishii_vanishing_2017} and by carefully keeping track of all conditions where the representation formula can be applied.
-Another potential way to study this problem is using the stochastic analogue of Aubry-Mather theory from \cite{gomes_stochastic_2002}, which will be considered in a different work.
-The advantage of the duality framework in \cite{ishii_vanishing_2017-1, ishii_vanishing_2017} is that it works with the state-constraint boundary conditions, while tools from \cite{gomes_stochastic_2002} need some technical adaptations for different boundary conditions.
-This will be addressed in a future work. \begin{itemize} \item For the first-order case, using the finite speed of propagation, one can replace the space of the test function as $\Phi^+(\Omega) = \mathrm{C}(\overline{\Omega}\times \R^n)$ by $\Phi^+(\Omega) = \mathrm{C}(\overline{\Omega}\times \overline{B}_h)$ for some $h > 0$. \item For the second-order case, the duality framework in \cite{ishii_vanishing_2017-1, ishii_vanishing_2017} works if one restrict the space of test functions to $\Phi^+(\Omega) = \left\{tL(x,v) + \chi(x): t>0, \chi\in \mathrm{C}(\overline{\Omega})\right\}$ where $L$ is defined in \eqref{eq:formula_L}. \end{itemize} It turns out that the new scaling of the equation in the second-order case works perfectly with this new space of test functions, which results in the following differences: \begin{itemize} \item We need to assume the Hamiltonian is separable, which we use $H(x,\xi) = |\xi|^p - f(x)$ in this paper.
-The general Hamiltonian will be investigated in future work. \item In contrast to the first-order case, the scaling structure is captured by $\nabla_{(x,v)} L$ in place of only the $x$-gradient $D_xL$ in the first-order case (\cite{tu_vanishing_2021}).
-This could be explained roughly as the difference in the scaling structure of the equation and uses of the space of test functions. \end{itemize}
+For (i), the challenge arises from the new scaling with the second-order term, along with the absence of finite speed of propagation, in contrast to the first-order case.
+We address this by employing the tool developed in \cite{ishii_vanishing_2017-1, ishii_vanishing_2017} and carefully tracking all conditions where the representation formula can be applied.
+Another potential way to study this problem is using the stochastic analogue of Aubry-Mather theory from \cite{gomes_stochastic_2002}.
+The advantage of the duality framework in \cite{ishii_vanishing_2017-1, ishii_vanishing_2017} is its compatibility with state-constraint boundary conditions, whereas tools from \cite{gomes_stochastic_2002} require some technical adaptations for different boundary conditions.
+This aspect will be addressed in future work. \begin{itemize} \item For the first-order case, using the finite speed of propagation, one can replace the space of the test function as $\Phi^+(\Omega) = \mathrm{C}(\overline{\Omega}\times \R^n)$ by $\Phi^+(\Omega) = \mathrm{C}(\overline{\Omega}\times \overline{B}_h)$ for some $h > 0$. \item For the second-order case, the duality framework in \cite{ishii_vanishing_2017-1, ishii_vanishing_2017} works if one restrict the space of test functions to $\Phi^+(\Omega) = \left\{tL(x,v) + \chi(x): t>0, \chi\in \mathrm{C}(\overline{\Omega})\right\}$. \end{itemize} It turns out that the new scaling of the equation in the second-order case works perfectly with this new space of test functions, which results in the following differences: \begin{itemize} \item We must assume that the Hamiltonian is separable, as we employ $H(x,\xi) = |\xi|^p - f(x)$ in this paper.
+The exploration of the general Hamiltonian will be pursued in future work. \item In contrast to the first-order case, the scaling structure is captured by $\nabla_{(x,v)} L$ instead of just the $x$-gradient $D_xL$ as seen in the first-order case (\cite{tu_vanishing_2021}).
+This can be roughly explained as a variation in the scaling structure of the equation and the utilization of the space of test functions. \end{itemize}